Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Neuromorphic Hardware: Vulnerabilities and Countermeasures

 \subsubsection{Power Side-channel Attacks}

 Power side-channel analysis has emerged as a significant threat to neuromorphic accelerators and in-memory computing architectures.
-A first study \cite{wang_side-channel_2024} showed that under specific conditions, power traces collected from resistive RAM-based computing platforms can be used to reverse-engineer neural network models without accessing stored weights.
-By analyzing bit-serial input operations, attackers were able to infer key structural elements—such as layer ordering, output channel widths, and convolutional kernel sizes—using only dynamic power profiles.
-The analysis relied on simulated power traces and was validated by reconstructing a LeNet model.
+A first study \cite{wang_side-channel_2024} showed that, under specific conditions, power traces collected from resistive RAM-based computing platforms can be used to reverse-engineer neural network models without accessing stored weights.
+By analyzing bit-serial input operations, attackers were able to infer key structural elements, such as layer ordering, output channel widths, and convolutional kernel sizes, using only dynamic power profiles.
+The analysis relied on a hardware-aware mixed-signal power simulator, rather than physical IMC measurements, and was validated by reconstructing a LeNet model.
+The simulator incorporates component-level power models and evaluates sampling-rate and noise effects, but the attack remains unvalidated on fabricated RRAM-based IMC hardware.
 These vulnerabilities may extend to event-driven architectures like IBM’s TrueNorth \cite{akopyan2015truenorth} and Intel’s Loihi \cite{lin2018programming}, where spike-based activity can produce traceable power signatures.
-Expanding on this, the MERCURY framework \cite{yan_mercury_2023} demonstrated a remote side-channel attack that recovered a victim model’s topology with under 1\% error by converting voltage fluctuations into model layer sequences using a sequence-to-sequence learning model.
-These results expose critical privacy and intellectual property concerns in neuromorphic hardware.
+Although not designed for neuromorphic hardware, the MERCURY framework \cite{yan_mercury_2023} is relevant here because it demonstrates an automated remote power side-channel attack against an off-the-shelf NVIDIA DNN accelerator.
+MERCURY collects voltage-fluctuation traces during model inference and formulates architecture recovery as a sequence-to-sequence learning problem, recovering the victim model topology with an error rate below 1\%.
+Unlike simulation-only IMC studies, MERCURY uses measured time traces from an FPGA-based NVIDIA prototype, providing stronger empirical evidence for remote power leakage.
+These results expose privacy and intellectual-property concerns for accelerator-based neural inference and motivate similar evaluations in neuromorphic hardware.